telerik/kendo-ui-core/docs/controls/navigation/menu/contextmenu.md

       </body>
 ```

-The example below demonstrates how the above page markup changes after the initialization of the ContextMenu when the widget is moved to become a child of the `<body>` element and its additional markup is generated&mdash;the wrapper and the title bar.
+The following example demonstrates how the page markup from the previous example changes after the initialization of the ContextMenu when the widget is moved to become a child of the `<body>` element and its additional markup&mdash;the wrapper and the title bar&mdash;is generated.

 ###### Example